uos/ros2_tutorial/ex03_state_estimation/README.md

 # ex03_state_estimation

-Theory Lesson: state estimation (TODO write it down here)
+Theory Lesson: state estimation

+(TODO write it down here)

 ## Sensors for State Estimation

 ### Wheel Odometry

 How far did my robot travel based on the number of revolutions my motor did?
 Calculate it for the simplest case by hand: Only driving forwards.
-Think about what changes if the robot moves has a linear and an angular velocity.
+Think about what changes if the robot has a linear and an angular velocity.

 What to know about wheel odometry: